Harris Or Trump: America Decides In Knife-edge Election - UrduPoint

 But she also struck an upbeat note -- and notably avoided mentioning Trump, after weeks of targeting him directly as a threat to democracy for his dark rhetoric and repeated threats to exact retribution on his political opponents.

-A Trump comeback would be historic -- the first non-consecutive second term for a US president since Grover Cleveland in 1893 and just the second ever.
+A Trump comeback would be historic -- just the second ever non-consecutive second term for a US president, since Grover Cleveland in 1893.

 Trump has said he would not seek election again in 2028.